programble/configru/README.md

 Since Ruby's `true` and `false` do not share a class such as `Boolean`, Configru provides a convenience method for boolean options, `option_bool`.
-It take only an option key and a default value as arguments.
+It takes only an option key and a default value as arguments.

 ```ruby